vutukuriajay2241/hra-previews/markdown/pilot1.md

 3. Editors/Reviewers interested to understand what AS, CT, B a new atlas publication adds.
 4. Funders/other decision makers that want to know what old/new AS, CT, B a proposed experiment adds.

-The visualization uses the ASCT+B Reporter at https://hubmapconsortium.github.io/ccf-asct-reporter to compare an ASCT+B table that documents all AS, CT, B used in a paper (or proposed experiment) to the most recent ASCT+B Master table.
+The visualization uses the [ASCT+B Reporter](https://hubmapconsortium.github.io/ccf-asct-reporter) to compare an ASCT+B table that documents all AS, CT, B used in a paper (or proposed experiment) to the most recent ASCT+B Master table.

 Specifically, we compare GE Skin data to the skin ASCT+B table, the interactive visualization is below.
 Videos on ASCT+B Reporter usage and code [documentation](https://hubmapconsortium.github.io/ccf-asct-reporter/).